coteditor/CotEditor/CONTRIBUTING.md

 Currently, we already have maintainers for:

-- Japanese
+- English (UK)
 - Simplified Chinese
 - Traditional Chinese
+- French
+- German
 - Italian
-- French
+- Japanese
 - Portuguese
 - Turkish
-- English (UK)

 #### Localization for the App Store